anima-research/connectome-ts/docs/connectome-ts-reqs.md

 Spaces are Elements.
 Elements are arranged in a tree in a root Space (think Unity).

 What I want to do better is to avoid the hardcoding that was made in the current implementation: all events, both from adapters and internally generated should propagate through an event system to all elements that subscribe to them.
-We should still frame start/frame end events that occur when an event in the space queue starts being processed and after it finishes processing.
+Frame processing is marked by frame start events when an event in the space queue begins processing.

 Communication routing is handled through a "stream reference" mechanism rather than hardcoded channels.
 When events arrive from external sources (Discord, Minecraft, etc.), they set the active stream for that interaction.
 The agent's speak operations then naturally flow to the active stream, though they can override with explicit targets when needed for cross-channel communication.

-Compression Engine processing happens after the end of frame, HUD begins to render after the compression engine has finished its first pass.
+Compression Engine processing happens during the maintenance phase, HUD begins to render after the compression engine has finished its first pass.
 Compression Engine should have its own internal asynchronicity (compression happens ahead of when its needed for context building in the HUD), so the first pass likely will only enqueue tasks and block only if needed data is not yet available.

 We should aim for integration with Discord adapter as the main target against against which to test, then we can add more elements, like an internal scratchpad, a social graph, a shell terminal, file terminal, etc.